 III.
 INTERPERSONAL ISSUES AND FEEDBACK FROM YOUR SUPERVISOR

-The items below refer to how you were given feedback by your supervisor and the quality of your relationship.
+The items refer to how you were given feedback by your supervisor and the quality of your relationship.

 Please check off if your supervisor participated in any of the following areas:

 _____Recognizing areas in which your skills or knowledge are relatively strong.